Construction Accident Lawyers in New Jersey

 I work with a group on a daily basis.
 If we were injured while working together, do I need to file my claim with everybody and do it solo?

-Certain types of accidents can be brought privately, on your own, or when there’s a few people or a lot of people, there are different types of actions that can be filed against the responsible party, including mass actions or class actions; you should seek out a lawyer that is knowledgeable in construction accidents that can help direct you toward the right type of claim to file as soon as possible.
+Certain types of accidents can be brought privately on your own.
+When there are a few people involved, different types of actions can be filed against the responsible party, including mass actions or class actions.
+When in doubt, seek out a lawyer who is knowledgeable in construction accidents – they will be able to direct you toward the right type of claim to file.

 If I have already filed for a Workers’ Compensation claim, can I still pursue legal action for a construction accident injury?